anthay/ELIZA/doc/Eliza_part_2.md

 This is an update to a previous project: [A Simulation in C++ of Joseph Weizenbaum’s 1966 ELIZA](https://github.com/anthay/ELIZA/blob/master/doc/Eliza_part_1.md).

 In April 2021 Jeff Shrager located a listing of Joseph Weizenbaum's ELIZA program in the MIT archives.
 The listing appears to be dated 03/06 and was in a folder labeled "COMPUTER CONVERSATIONS (1965)".
 Jeff wrote about this on [elizagen.org](https://sites.google.com/view/elizagen-org/the-original-eliza).
-It is now in the public domain and for the first time anyone who cares to can read the code for the program Weizenbaum describes in his 1966 CACM paper[^CACM-paper].
+It is now in the public domain and for the first time anyone who cares to can read the code for the program Weizenbaum describes in his 1966 CACM paper[^1].

 I've read it and discovered a few things about how ELIZA works that were not (or not fully) described in the CACM paper.
 I updated my C++ simulation of Eliza to take account of what I learned.
 That code is here: [eliza.cpp](https://github.com/anthay/ELIZA/blob/master/src/eliza.cpp)